Healthier Halloween ideas

 1. Play 'spooky' games

 Whether you’re entertaining kids or throwing a party for friends, emphasise fun instead of food by organising some traditional Halloween games like broomstick racing or apple bobbing with red-dyed water.
 Getting people up on their feet equals more incidental activity, too.

-Blitz 450g canned, drained beetroot, ⅓ cup (80g) Weight Watchers Sour Cream and 2 tsp horseradish cream in a food processor until smooth.
+Blitz 450g canned, drained beetroot, ⅓ cup (80g) low-fat sour cream and 2 tsp horseradish cream in a food processor until smooth.
 Stir in 2 tbs finely chopped fresh coriander leaves and serve with crudité ‘fingers’ of carrot, celery, capsicum, cucumber.

 Help trick-or-treaters rehydrate once they come home with a refreshing watermelon ginger punch.
 Place 1kg watermelon flesh in a large jug.
 Using a handheld blender, blend until smooth, then strain into a large jug and stir in 375ml diet ginger beer.
 Finely chop 200g watermelon flesh and add to the jug with ice cubes before serving.